Utkarsh-Sharan/react-learn/readme.md

 ## Project- Password Generator
 Created a Password Generator app with tailwind and Vite.
 Learned about hooks like useCallback, useRef and useEffect.

+## Project- Currency convertor
+Created a Currency convertor app with tailwind and Vite.
+Learned to create custom hook and components.